EffiTune: Diagnosing and Mitigating Training Inefficiency for Parameter Tuner in Robot Navigation System: Evaluation

-{\bf Baselines \& Dataset.} We compare \toolname with two widely used classical planners (DWA~\cite{fox1997dwa} and DWA-Fast~\cite{dwafast}), one representative static meta-planner, BayesOpt~\cite{snoek2012practical} and one SOTA dynamic RL-based meta-planner APPLR~\cite{xu2021applr}.
+{\bf Baselines \& Dataset.} We compare \toolname with the following tuning setups: (1) classical planners (DWA~\cite{fox1997dwa} without parameter tuner; (2) manually-tuned by expert (DWA-Fast~\cite{dwafast}); (3) one representative static parameter tuner, BayesOpt~\cite{snoek2012practical} and (4) one SOTA dynamic parameter tuner APPLR~\cite{xu2021applr}.
 We choose the same dataset as APPLR, namely BARN~\cite{perille2020benchmarking} dataset, as it includes various maps for robot navigation inside the Gazebo simulator and it has different difficulty levels' map (i.e., Easy, Medium, and Difficult) to evaluate.
 This allows for a convenient evaluation of various planners' performance across these varied settings.

-{\bf Metrics.} We evaluate navigation systems using five metrics: {\ding{182}} Actual Traveling Time ({\bf ATT}): Time (in seconds) to complete successful missions. {\ding{183}} Mission Success Rate ({\bf SR}): Percentage of missions completed (i.e., reaching the goal without collisions and within the time budget.). {\ding{184}} Collision Rate ({\bf CR}): Percentage of missions failed due to collisions with obstacles. {\ding{185}} Timeout Rate ({\bf TR}): Percentage of missions where the robot failed to reach the goal within the time limit. {\ding{186}} Navigation Score ({\bf NS}): A comprehensive performance metric from BARN Challenge~\cite{barn_challenge}, calculated as follows: Here, $OT_i$ represents the optimal time (computed using Dijkstra algorithm~\cite{dijkstra2022note} in advance), and ${\rm clip}({\bf ATT}, 2OT_{i}, 8OT_{i})$ ensures that the actual traveling time is constrained within twice and eight times the optimal time. $\mathbb{I}(\textrm{Success})$ is an indicator function that denotes whether the current navigation mission is successful, consistent with the definition of SR. Higher values of NS and SR indicate better performance, while lower values of ATT, CR, and TR indicate better performance.
+{\bf Metrics.} We evaluate navigation systems using five metrics: {\ding{182}} Actual Traveling Time ({\bf ATT}): Time (in seconds) to complete successful missions. {\ding{183}} Mission Success Rate ({\bf SR}): Percentage of missions completed (i.e., reaching the goal without collisions and within the time budget.). {\ding{184}} Collision Rate ({\bf CR}): Percentage of missions failed due to collisions with obstacles. {\ding{185}} Timeout Rate ({\bf TR}): Percentage of missions where the robot failed to reach the goal within the time limit. {\ding{186}} Navigation Score ({\bf NS}): A comprehensive performance metric from BARN Challenge~\cite{barn_challenge}, calculated as follows:

+Here, $OT_i$ represents the optimal time (computed using Dijkstra algorithm~\cite{dijkstra2022note} in advance), and ${\rm clip}({\bf ATT}, 2OT_{i}, 8OT_{i})$ ensures that the actual traveling time is constrained within twice and eight times the optimal time. $\mathbb{I}(\textrm{Success})$ is an indicator function that denotes whether the current navigation mission is successful, consistent with the definition of SR. Higher values of NS and SR indicate better performance, while lower values of ATT, CR, and TR indicate better performance.